mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     - [What is cross-model generation and why do you care?](https://specificlanguages.com/posts/2022-04/22-cross-model-generation/){{ blog('sl') }}

+!!! question "How to get rid of errors for missing generator dependencies?"

+    If you use a generation plan, you can add those languages to the end of the generation plan or create a new plan *ignoredLanguages* that you add to your existing plan.
+When languages don't generate anything, their generators should also be deleted.
+Two tickets with some more information: MPS-32687, MPS-33874

+!!! question "How do you keep some context when using the `$LOOP$` macro in the generator?"

+    There are a few solutions when you want to save additional information: you can use the `VAR` macro which introduces one or more named values into the generator context, which can then be obtained from the `genContext`.
+You can save information in the session/step/transient object which can also be accessed through `genContext` (this is, for example, a parameter in the `$COPY_SRC$` macro).
+When you use the `$CALL` macro to call a template, you can call the template with parameters.
+You can also use `node/.putUserObject` and `node/.getUserObject` to store additional Java objects directly in nodes.

+!!! question "What is the best way to preserve SModelAttributes when weaving in a new node during generation?
+The newly weaved-in node does not contain the `SModelAttributes` from the input and I am looking for a way to add these to the output node."

+    Weaving isn’t reduction so MPS doesn’t know if the new node should have the attributes or not.
+MPS_SRC is the best way as you have input and output available.

+!!! question "What is an alias for a generator?"

+    It is just an additional qualifier to distinguish the generator from other generators for the same language.

+!!! question "Is there something similar to the `outputNode` in reference macros in property macros?"

+    No but you can try to use the post-processing function of a `$MAP_SRC$` macro.

 ## How to generate XY

 !!! question "What can be generated?"